Hosting & technical setup for e-learning (without the noise)

 Most e-learning failures happen not from "lack of resources" but from missing basics: stable hosting, safe updates, backups, monitoring.

-"Good Moodle hosting isn't about extremes — it's about never stopping the learning process."
+"Good Moodle hosting isn't about extremes.
+It's about never stopping the learning process."

 1) Hosting: not a monster server — a stable one